suitenumerique/hackdays2025/submissions/doc-spec/README.md

 Draft available as [document-conversion-reporting-format.md](https://github.com/docspec-hackathon/documentation/blob/main/document-conversion-reporting-format.md)

 ## Key Achievements
-- Converting ".docx" files (including headings, tables, bullet lists, and images) into the Docs (BlockNote) format
+- Converting ".docx" files (including headings, tables, bullet lists, ordered lists, and images) into the Docs (BlockNote) format
 - Adding am import button and drop-zone into the Docs UI
 - Providing a report about conversion issues to the user
 - Mapping out the overall process of switching a document base to Docs